Intimate Wedding in Bangalore: 50-200 Guest Planning Guide

 Shorter Timeline

 An intimate wedding needs 4 to 6 months of planning, not 10 to 12.
 Smaller venues have more availability, vendors are more flexible with dates, and the logistical complexity is dramatically lower.
 For a month-by-month breakdown, see our Bangalore wedding checklist.
+If you prefer professional help, a day-of coordinator at ₹25,000 – ₹50,000 is usually sufficient for intimate events — our wedding planner cost guide for Bangalore covers coordinator versus full-planner pricing.

 Food Focus: Quality Over Quantity